 Guardian Data Systems

-Lance Ott is a 14-year veteran of the electronic payment processing industry.
-His core competency and expertise covers every aspect of merchant services including credit and debit card processing, PCI security, fraud and chargeback management, technology implementation, and payment consulting.
-Lance has a broad knowledge of the industry and has continuously demonstrated mastery not only of sales, but also pricing and interchange; business process, operations and workflow; products and solutions; risk; and regulatory, compliance, and security matters.
+Lance Ott is a 16 year veteran of the financial services industry.
+His core competency and expertise covers every aspect of banking and electronic payment processing.
+Lance has extensive experience in merchant services including credit and debit card processing, PCI security, fraud control, chargeback management, technology implementation and payments consulting.
+Lance has a broad knowledge of the industry and has continuously demonstrated mastery not only of sales, but also pricing and interchange; business process, operations and workflow; products and solutions; risk; and regulatory, compliance and security matters.

-Lance is the former Vice President of National Bank of California Merchant Services and currently operates as CEO of Guardian Data Systems, Inc. Guardian was created specifically to provide secure, reliable, and transparent financial services for our cannabis community.
+Lance is the former Vice President of National Bank of California Merchant Services and currently operates as CEO of Guardian Data Systems.
+Guardian was created specifically to provide secure, reliable and transparent financial services for our cannabis community.
 Lance is a cancer survivor and fierce advocate of alternative medicine, including medicinal cannabis.
 Lance firmly believes that safe access to medical cannabis must be provided as medicine for any patient in need.

 Erich Pearson is a recognized leader in the cannabis industry – a long-time advocate, legislative consultant, dispensary operator, cultivation expert, and NCIA board member.